-Choosing a data analytics technology in Azure
+Choose a data analytics and reporting technology in Azure

 The goal of most big data solutions is to provide insights into the data through analysis and reporting.
 This can include preconfigured reports and visualizations, or interactive data exploration.